franchsli/whatsapp_clone_django/README.md

 ## DO RIGHT NOW

-- Give the status form image input an onchange eventlistener that checks if an image is selected or not (see chat image input logic at user-chats.html, selected-chat.html and websocket.js [line 99])
 - Add something to delete statuses automatically every 24 hours.
 - Remember to make a button "area" that covers 75 of the li weight (contact status display) also make all the chats buttons have an area that covers the 75% of the father, anything outside that should be considered